Fast segmentation of watermarked texts from large language models through an epidemic change-point framework: Proof of Theoretical Results

 Consequently, in light of $\rho\tilde{d}< \frac{5}{2}\eta$, one obtains,

-which establishes (\ref{eq: dsq bound}). \end{proof} \begin{proof}[Proof of Proposition \ref{prop:1}] Our proof has two key steps: firstly, we will prove that if there is no watermarking in the entire sequence, then Subsequently, we follow an argument similar to the proof of equation (29) in \cite{li2025statistical}, with crucial tweaks to accommodate the maximum over the block means.
+which establishes (\ref{eq: dsq bound}). \end{proof} \begin{proof}[Proof of Proposition \ref{prop:1}] Our proof has two key steps: firstly, we will prove that if there is no watermarking in the entire sequence, then \allowdisplaybreaks Subsequently, we follow an argument similar to the proof of equation (29) in \cite{li2025statistical}, with crucial tweaks to accommodate the maximum over the block means.
 Let us first work towards (\ref{eq:in-prob-conv}).
 We note that a similar result (for the $p$-th moments) appears in Proposition E.2 in~\cite{deb2020measuring} but without proof.
 For the sake of completion, we provide an independent proof of (\ref{eq:in-prob-conv}) without invoking the aforementioned result.
+Whenever convenient, we will denote $b_n$ by $b$, suppressing the subscript $n$ which indicates the sequential nature of the choice of block length $b$ corresponding to the total number of tokens, $n$.
 Fix $\varepsilon>0$.
-Note that

-where for the last inequality we use that $S_k$'s are i.i.d. under $H_0$, i.e. no watermarking.
-Moving on, we apply the Fuk-Nagaev inequality (Corollary 4,~\cite{fuk1971probability}),
+Note that \allowdisplaybreaks where for the last inequality we use that $S_k$'s are i.i.d. under $H_0$, i.e. no watermarking.
+Moving on, we apply the Fuk-Nagaev inequality (Corollary 4,~\cite{fuk1971probability}), \allowdisplaybreaks where $c_{1}, c_{2}>0$ are constants depending solely on $p$.
+Note that $b_n / n^{1/p} \to \infty$, and hence $\frac{n}{(b\varepsilon)^{p}} \to 0$ as $n\to \infty$.
+On the other hand, $nb^{-1}\exp(-c_{2}\frac{b \varepsilon^2}{\sigma^2})\to 0$ as $n\to \infty$.
+Therefore, from (\ref{eq:unif-bound}) and (\ref{eq:f-n}), one obtains (\ref{eq:in-prob-conv}).